KalekidanBekele/WK11-User-Registration/README.md

 database.
 Run npm install to install all the packages needed.
-Also, create the database before using:
+Also, create the database "custom_auth_tutorial" before using:
 -npm run dev

 # Express Sequelize Authentication Boilerplate